-Students will only be released to adults who are listed as parents/guardians on the student's 21st CCLC registration form.
-Any changes in a student's pick-up must be in writing to the site coordinator and parents should expect a phone call confirmation.
-Parents may visit 21st CCLC programs with prior approval and arrangements with 21st CCLC coordinators, and after officially checking in at the site's front desk.
-Since the safety of our students is a primary concern of 21st CCLC programs, unscheduled visits by parents requesting to tour or see 21st CCLC programming will not be honored.
-Please make prior arrangements with the site coordinator if a visit is requested.
+Students will only be released to adults who are listed as parents/guardians in Campus (same as regular school day) or those listed on the student's 21st CCLC program registration form.
+Any changes in a student's pick-up must be in writing to the school/coordinator and parents should expect a phone call confirmation.
+Parents may visit 21st CCLC programs with prior approval and arrangements with 21st CCLC coordinators and after officially checking in at the school office.
+Since the safety of our students is a primary concern of 21st CCLC programs, unscheduled visits by parents requesting to tour or see 21st CCLC programs will not be honored.
+All parents must make prior arrangements with the school and site coordinator if a visit is requested.